-- PARKINSON SENIORS SOCIETY located at Parkinson Activity Centre (1700 Parkinson Way) – runs a wide variety of programs including yoga, painting, whist, fitness to music, bridge, bingo, tai chi, computer lessons, walking programs and more.
+- The Parkinson Seniors Society, located at Parkinson Activity Centre (1700 Parkinson Way), runs a wide variety of programs including yoga, painting, whist, fitness to music, bridge, bingo, tai chi, computer lessons, walking programs and more.
 Learn more at parkinsonseniors.com.

-- OKANAGAN MISSION SENIORS SOCIETY operates out of the Okanagan Mission Activity Centre (4398 Hobson Road) with a variety of activities including card games such as bridge, crib or euchre.
+- Okanagan Mission Seniors Society operates out of the Okanagan Mission Activity Centre (4398 Hobson Road) and puts on a variety of activities including card games such as bridge, crib or euchre.